Podendo/embedded-lectures/rtos.md

 time count is saved as context in TaskControlBlock and then restored when the int errupted task is again eligible for execution.

+## Objects

+`Kernel objects are special constructs that are the building blocks for the apps development for real-time embedded systems.
+The most common RTOS kernel objects`

+* _Tasks_ are concurrent and independent thrreads of execution that can complete for CPU execution time
+* _Semaphores_ are token-like objects that can be incremented or decremented  by tasks for synchronization or mutual exclusions.
+* _Message queues_ are buffer-like data structures that can be sued for synchoni zation, mutual exclusion, and data exchange by  passing messages  between tasks.

+## Services

+`Along with objcets, most kernel provide services that help developers create an applications for realtime embedded systems.
+These services comprise sets of  API calls that can be used to perform operations on kernel objects or can be used in general to facilitate timer-management, interrupt handling, device I/O, and memo ry management.
+Again, other services might be provided; these services are those most commonly found un TROS kernels.`

+## Key Characteristics of an RTOS

+An application requirements define the requirements of the underlying RTOS.
+Some of the more common attributes are:

+* reliability - combination of RTOS, BSP, and apps architecture must be reliable
+* predictability - time requirements for completing tasks (syscalls) is the key
+* performance - RTOS embedded systems must be fast-enough not to meet a deadline
+* compactness - static and dynamic memory consumption of the RTOS / APPS
+* scalability - those OS`es must be able to scale up or down for app`s require

+# Conclusion:

+* RTOSes are best suited for realtime, apps-specific embedded systems, while the GPOSES are typically used for general-purpose systems.
+* RTOSes are programs that schedule execution in a timely manner, manage systems resources, and provide a consistent foundation for developing application code.
+* Kernels are the code module of every RTOS and typically contain kernel objects, services, and scheduler.
+* Kernels can deploy different alogithms for task scheduling.
+The most common two alogrithms of scheduling are preemptive priority-based and round-robin scheduling
+* PRTOSes for real-time embedded systems should be reliable, predictable, high - performance, compact, and scalable.